Last updated on March 12, 2026

 Kinnan, Bonder Prodigy

-Kinnan, Bonder Prodigy is kind of nuts.
+Kinnan, Bonder Prodigy is kind of nuts, and probably the best Simic commander.
 There’s the infinite with Basalt Monolith, but even playing this “fairly” means doubling your mana and getting an outlet for all that mana.
 Cards like Void Winnower and Jin-Gitaxias, Progress Tyrant are just a few of the exciting options to drop in with that ability.

 Uro, Titan of Nature's Wrath

 I remember playing endless Uro-centric mirror matches in Standard.
-Uro, Titan of Nature's Wrath provides so much steady value throughout a long game.
+Uro, Titan of Nature's Wrath, one of MTG's best giants, provides so much steady value throughout a long game.
 It accelerates you early, gives you a bit of life to take the edge off aggro decks, and presents a resilient threat that’s tricky to answer without exiling the card or your graveyard.

 #1.
 Oko, Thief of Crowns